-\end{proof} Remains to show that the Schönhardt polyhedron is indeed infinitesimally flexible. \begin{theorem} The $\pi/6$-twisted Schönhardt polyhedron is infinitesimally flexible. \end{theorem} \begin{proof} By definition \ref{rigid}, we know that a polyhedron is infinitesimally rigid if every isometric infinitesimal deformation is trivial, each motion corresponds to a rigid body motion.
+\end{proof} It remains to show that the Schönhardt polyhedron is indeed infinitesimally flexible. \begin{theorem} The $\pi/6$-twisted Schönhardt polyhedron is infinitesimally flexible. \end{theorem} \begin{proof} By Definition \ref{rigid}, we know that a polyhedron is infinitesimally rigid if every isometric infinitesimal deformation is trivial in first order, so that each motion corresponds to a rigid body motion.
 If $\nu = \{v_1,..., v_n\}$ denotes the set of vertices of the polyhedron $P$, any such motion can be expressed through a map $q : \nu \to \mathbb{R}^3$ satisfying

 for every edge $v_iv_j$ of $P$.
 This is equivalent to